 Tell Your Provider Agency

-Unless it is an emergency, it is best to tell the provider agency that you want to change service providers/attendants before you take any action.
-The provider agency will need time to find a replacement before letting your service provider/attendant go.
+Unless it is an emergency, it is best to tell the provider agency you want to change service providers or attendants before you take any action.
+The provider agency will need time to find a replacement before letting your service provider or attendant go.
 Work with your provider agency to figure out the best approach to telling your service provider/attendant about your decision.

-If you do not want to wait, you can ask the service provider/attendant to leave or not to come back, if you are comfortable doing so.
-Just be sure that you call your provider agency as soon as you can.
-If you have concerns for how the service provider/attendant will react, be sure and share them with the provider agency.
-You can ask to have a supervisor from the provider agency be with you when you break the news to your service provider/attendant.
+If you don’t want to wait, you may ask the service provider or attendant to leave or not to come back, if you are comfortable doing so.
+Just be sure you call your provider agency as soon as you can.
+If you have concerns for how the service provider or attendant will react, be sure and share them with the provider agency.
+You can ask to have a supervisor from the provider agency be with you when you break the news to your service provider or attendant.
 Be sure to report any misconduct to the provider agency.

-It is important to tell your provider agency your reasons for dismissing a service provider/attendant so that they can find service providers/attendants that work better for you in the future.
+It is important to tell your provider agency your reasons for dismissing a service provider or attendant so that they can find service providers or attendants that work better for you in the future.

 Acknowledgement